nleanba/typst-marginalia/main.typ

 Additionally, a ```typc dy``` argument can be passed to shift their initial position by that amount vertically.
 They may still get shifted around.

 Notes will shift downwards to avoid previous notes, containing wideblocks, and the top page margin.
 Notes will shift upwards to avoid later notes and wideblocks, and the bottom page margin.
 However, if there is not enough space between wideblocks and/or the margins, there will be collisions.
-It will attempt to move aone note below a wide-block if there is not enough space above, but if there are multiple notes that would need to be rearranged you must assist by manually setting `dy` such that their initial position is below the wideblock.
+It will attempt to move one note below a wide-block if there is not enough space above, but if there are multiple notes that would need to be rearranged you must assist by manually setting `dy` such that their initial position is below the wideblock.

 // #text(fill: red)[TODO: OUTDATED]
 // Currently, notes (and wideblocks) are not reordered,